Gobi1616/Datalogy_Final/README.md

 We created several HTML pages to display the project's main dashboard.
 We are trying to deploy the dashboard on Heroku website as we earlier did for [pet_pals](https://petpals1969.herokuapp.com/).

-## Presentation
+# Presentation
-We created an interactive Dashboard in Tableau and a Storyline for the presentation.
-[Dashboard](https://public.tableau.com/app/profile/yuvraj.bhati/viz/DatalogyProjectDashboard/TweetsvsStockPrices?publish=yes)
+We created an interactive [Dashboard](https://public.tableau.com/app/profile/yuvraj.bhati/viz/DatalogyProjectDashboard/TweetsvsStockPrices?publish=yes) in Tableau and a Storyline for the presentation.

 The presentation slide deck was created on **Google Slides** website that is [accessible from here](https://docs.google.com/presentation/d/1SMZks9DhKcfHfKG1b-hhtxhehmgnIdvkM5ZcL8o6TMQ/edit?usp=sharing).
 The images used in the slides were created along different stages of the process and are mainly Google Colab and local jupyter file outputs and also from Tableau Public.